PLATOONProject/PLATOONPipeline/README.md

 # PLATOON Pipeline

-This repository contains basic settings for PLATOON Pipeline.
+This repository contains basic settings for PLATOON Pipeline implemented in task T2.4 of WP2.
+The outcomes of these tasks have been reported in deliverables D2.4 and D2.8.

 - `scripts` - contains scripts used for transforming sources to RDF and loading it to triple store (Virtuoso)
       - `virtuoso-script.sh`  - used to remotely connect and load data using `isql-v` tool of virtuoso on command line